SoTrxII/thumbnail-generator/Readme.md

 To build the function, multiple steps have to be executed :
 - Transpile the Typescript code in Javascript to dist/
-- Generate the shrinkwrap build for the function
+- Generate a shrinkwrap build for the function
 - Copy the transpiled code into the function directory
 - Copy/create yarn related file (lock, package.json, yarnrc)